revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 ---

-16. In C# private constructor or sealed class, which one would you prefer to prevent a class extension in inheritance and why?
+16.In C# private constructor or sealed class, which one would you prefer to prevent a class extension in inheritance and why?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)